kkats/GO-SHIP-Easy-Ocean/README.md

 # Output Formats

 Uninterpolated data (station data) are called _reported_ data.
-Horizontally interpolated data are called _gridded_ data.
+Horizontally interpolated and vertically smoothed data are called _gridded_ data.
 These are stored under separate directories.
 Remarks common to all formats are;
-+ Temperature is in IPTS-68 (*not* ITS-90).
-This is useful for [gamma surface calculation](http://www.teos-10.org/preteos10_software/neutral_density.html).
++ Temperature is in ITS-90.
+Use `t90tot68.m` for conversion to IPTS-68 (e.g. input to [gamma surface calculation](http://www.teos-10.org/preteos10_software/neutral_density.html).
 The unit recorded in Matlab `Station` header (e.g. `D_pr(1).Station`) is the unit of the original CTD data, not the unit in our product.
 + Unless otherwise noted (e.g. [I01](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/tree/master/I01/)), only _good_ (as defined by `flag=2`) data are used.
 This behaviour can be changed by modifying the QC section in `read_ctd_exchange.m`.
 + Missing value is `-999` for ASCII and binary outputs and `NaN` otherwise.
 + Vertical coordinate is in pressure.
 Assuming `Depth` and/or `Corrected depth` in the Exchange CTD or SUM is in meters, we convert them to pressure (in `reported_data.m`).
 If depth is missing, we assume the bottom of measurement is 10 dbar above seabed.
 If `Uncorrected depth` is available but `Corrected depth` is missing, we use the former.
 + Used v3.06 of [TEOS-10](http://www.teos-10.org/software.htm) to calculate Conservative Temperature and Absolute Salinity.
-+ Dissolved oxygen concentration is converted to umol/kg (micro mol per kilogram).
++ Dissolved oxygen concentration is converted to μmol/kg (micro mol per kilogram), often written `umol/kg`.
++ No horizontal interpolation is applied for stations more than 2 degrees apart.
+This behaviour can be modified by `MAX_SEPARATION` paramter in `configuration_yyyy.m` files.

 ## 0. Quick start
-To visualize`P16` section occupied in 2015, use;
+To visualize a section, e.g. `P16` section occupied in 2015, use;

 | application | _reported_ | _gridded_ |
 |-|-|-|